 Are Your Plants or Lawn Being Attacked by the Japanese Beetle Bug?

-If your grass has random brown patches, or leaves on your trees look like something attacked them with a scissors, chances are you can thank Japanese beetles.
+If your grass has random discolored patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can blame Japanese beetles.

-In the past five years, this hungry pest has rampaged into McHenry County, SE Wisconsin and northern
+In the past five years, this hungry pest has rampaged into McHenry County, southeast

 Japanese beetles are the most widespread turf-grass pest in the U.S. - including McHenry County.
-Adults bore into grass to lay eggs.
-The hatched grubs in the lawn consume the roots of grasses and other plants.
+Adults dig into grass to lay eggs.
+The hatched grubs in the lawn destroy the roots of grasses and other plants.
 Brown tracks or large spots result.

 If these situations sound familiar, you just want to know how to get rid of Japanese beetles.
 Grub control application can be used on the larvae.
 Spraying is the only means of adult Japanese beetle control for your McHenry County home.

-Ready to go after the Japanese beatles before they devour your trees and foliage?
+Ready to attack the Japanese beatles before they attack your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.